Reporting fraud and corruption

 How to lay a complaint with the Public Protector

 If a prejudiced decision has been made by a government official affecting you, you should:

 If you write to the Public Protector, you should include the following information:

-If you are unsure about whether your problem is something the Public Protector will investigate, or if you cannot write, you can phone the Public Protector's office.
+If you're unsure about whether your problem is something the Public Protector will investigate, or if you can't write, you can phone the Public Protector's office.
 There are trained staff members who will listen to your complaint, big or small, and conduct investigations.

 You could also visit the office for an interview or a consultation, if you prefer.
-It is better to write first and ask for an interview in the letter.
+It's better to write first and ask for an interview in the letter.